-Yes, scalpers benefit the most from high leverage ratios due to their short holding times.
+Yes, scalpers benefit the most from high credit ratios due to their short holding times.
 Since prices fluctuate a lot on shorter timeframes, scalping is the most effective way of using borrowed funds.

-You can use any ratio as long as you know when to maximize your leverage.
+You can use any ratio as long as you know when to maximize your borrowing power.
 Read strategy number 8 to learn when to use the highest ratios.
 Also, each trader has a personal limit to how much borrowed money they feel comfortable using.
-As a rule of thumb, the shorter your timeframe is the higher leverage you can use.
+As a rule of thumb, the shorter your timeframe is the more capital you can use.

-If you are already familiar with leverage trading and you feel that you want to increase your profitable trades you should try it out.
+If you are already familiar with this style of trading and you feel that you want to increase your profitable trades you should try it out.
 However, follow strategy number 10 if you are a beginner.

-If proper risk management is used in combination with our best setup, high leverage trading is not more dangerous than regular trading.
+If proper risk management is used in combination with our best setup, margin trading is not more dangerous than regular trading.
 The focus should however be on protecting your downside at all costs.
 Read strategies number 4 and 7 to learn how to protect your downside risk.

-In this guide, I break down my 10 best high leverage trading strategies for beginner traders.
+In this guide, I break down my 10 most used high leverage trading strategies for beginner traders.
 Every strategy has something to bring to the table whether it’s a way of protecting your downside or a way of increasing profits.